ajitsingh98/Data-Science-Interview-Questions-Answers/linear_methods_for_regression.md

 ## Subset Selection

-1. What do you mean by subset selection and how it is useful in linear regression models?
+Q. What do you mean by subset selection and how it is useful in linear regression models?

 <details>
   <summary><b>Answer</b></summary>